docker/docs/desktop/settings/linux-settings.md

 On the **General** tab, you can configure when to start Docker and specify other settings:

 - **Start Docker Desktop when you log in**.
-This automatically starts Docker Desktop when you open your session.
+Select to automatically start Docker Desktop when you log into your machine.

 - **Send usage statistics**.
-Docker Desktop sends diagnostics, crash reports, and usage data.
+Select so Docker Desktop sends diagnostics, crash reports, and usage data.
 This information helps Docker improve and troubleshoot the application.
 Clear the check box to opt out.
+Docker may periodically prompt you for more information.

 - **Show weekly tips**.
 Select to display useful advice and suggestions about using Docker.

 - **Open Docker Desktop dashboard at startup**.
-Select to automatically opens the dashboard when starting Docker Desktop.
+Select to automatically open the dashboard when starting Docker Desktop.

 - **Use Docker Compose V2**.
 Select to enable the `docker-compose` command to use Docker Compose V2.
-For more information, see [Docker Compose V2](../../compose/index.md#compose-v2-and-the-new-docker-compose-command)
+For more information, see [Docker Compose V2](../../compose/index.md#compose-v2-and-the-new-docker-compose-command).

 ## Resources

 The **Resources** tab allows you to configure CPU, memory, disk, proxies, network, and other resources.

 ### Advanced